 Load balance information such as traffic steering for R3;

-NA should send Session or Service Configuration Update Response Message to feedback the results.
-And NA may also feedback some negotiation results in the response message, such as the rates set, max or min power, user number limits, etc.
+An NA should send Session or Service Configuration Update Response Message to feedback the results.
+And the NA may also feedback some negotiation results in the response message, such as the rates set, max or min power, user number limits, etc.